AI-Chatbotssss/AI-Chatbot/README.md

 - Hour updates are saved to backend config automatically.
 - `Days Left` is calculated using your configured **Daily Hours**.
 - Added AI disclaimer blocks in all AI sections.
+- Added English-only input validation in backend routing.
+- Added internship-scope guard response:
+	- "I can only help with internship-related topics in InternTrack, MentorBridge, and ReportWriter."
+- MentorBridge is now handled as single-turn (no prior chat history is sent).
 - Chat UI now uses Messenger-style alignment:
 	- User messages on the right (orange avatar)
 	- Assistant messages on the left (red avatar)